 - Integrated email management system to email your bikers, team captains and sponsors

-How to Organize a Bike-a-thon
+How to Organize a Bike-a-thon in 6 Steps

-1. Assemble Your Bike-a-thon Committee
+1. Assemble a Bike-a-thon Committee

 - Corporate Sponsorship and Donations: someone with experience in sales and building partnerships to solicit sponsorship and manage a sponsor expo area for local businesses and donors.

-- Marketing & Public Relations: ideally someone with a communications background to manage your fundraising website, write press releases, pitch story ideas to media, create print and promotional materials and recruit celebrity event participation.
+- Marketing and Public Relations: ideally someone with a communications background to manage your fundraising website, write press releases, pitch story ideas to media, create print and promotional materials and recruit celebrity event participation.

 2. Manage Event Logistics

+Basic event logistics include selecting the date and time and course location.
 You will very likely need to get permits, manage traffic routes and secure insurance to host a bike-a-thon.

 3. Find Bike-a-thon Event Sponsors

-You will need sponsors to help underwrite the costs associated with your bike-a-thon.
+You will likely need sponsors to help underwrite the costs associated with your bike-a-thon.
 Sponsors can provide direct fundraising to cover start-up expenses and in-kind donations.
 But what do your sponsors want?
 Sponsors want to be recognized for their contributions!It’s very important to allow your sponsors to interact with your bikers and get face time.
 Your DoJiggy website includes a sponsor page to highlight each of your sponsors with their logo and a link to their website.
 Title sponsors should be included on t-shirts and all event swag.

 Your bikers will make or break your event.
 They are not only your event participants, but become your organization’s face to the larger community – and they need your help to make the event a success.